vedantvakharia/Jarvis/source/content/Verilog.md

 - **Case expression -** the expression in parentheses immediately following the **case** keyword.
 Valid expressions include constants (e.g. 1’b1), an expression that evaluates to a constant, or a vector
 - _Case item_—the expression that is compared against the _case expression_.
 Note that C-style **break** is implied following each _case item statement_
 - _Case item statement_—one or more statements that is executed if the _case item_ matches the current _case expression_.
 If more than one statement is required, they must be enclosed with **begin…end**
-- _Case default_—optional, but can include statements to be executed if none of the defined _case items_ match the current _case expressio_
+- _Case default_—optional, but can include statements to be executed if none of the defined _case items_ match the current case expression

+- **`x` (Unknown):** This represents a state that is logically unknown.
+The simulator cannot determine if the value is a `0` or a `1`.
+This often occurs due to conflicting driver signals or uninitialized registers.
+- **`z` (High-Impedance):** This represents a state where a wire is not being driven by any source, effectively like an open circuit.
+This is the state produced by a disabled three-state buffer.

 ```verilog
 // Standard case
 case (expression)